 Further information on sweeps can be found here:

 Percentage of swept websites compliant with EU consumer law before and after sweeps

-Organisations in the scope of the CPC Regulation are listed below (SLOs, designated bodies and external entities).
-The up-to-date list of CPC authorities is currently in preparation and will be added shortly:
+Organisations in the scope of the CPC Regulation are listed below (SLOs, competent authorities, designated bodies and entities issuing external alerts).